go-edn/edn/README.md

 This library is heavily influenced by the JSON library that ships with Go, and people familiar with that package should know the basics of how this library works.
-In fact, this should be close to a drop-in replacement for the `json` package where you only use basic functionality.
+In fact, this should be close to a drop-in replacement for the `json` package if you only use basic functionality.

-*This implementation has an almost-working decoder, but lacks proper tag literals*
+This implementation is fully working and (presumably) stable.

 ## Quickstart